 Altitude sickness doesn’t have to ruin your next big adventure.
-It’s a good thing, too, because you wouldn’t want to miss out on the adventure of a lifetime – like one of our hiking trips through British Columbia, or our Peru adventure vacations.
+It’s a good thing, too, because you wouldn’t want to miss out on the adventure of a lifetime – like one of our hiking trips through Alberta, or our Peru adventure vacations.

 Tips for Adjusting to High Altitude

 Following the guidelines below will help ensure your health and happiness during your next high altitude vacation:

 Try to arrive at your high altitude destination a few days early.
 This will give your body a few days to rest and adjust as you prepare for the intense activity to come.
 Take it easy – rest in your room or take a short, slow walk around town.
 Focus on relaxation and avoid overexertion – these are the first few days of your vacation, after all!

 2) Slow Down.